Atthaualpha/knowledge-abyss/spring/DEPENDENCY_INJECTION.md

 DI solves a specific problem, *how to provide the dependencies(implementations) needed by a specific class?*.
 This means dependency creation and resolution.

 DI proposes that a class should define its dependencies in order to be provided by someone else.
-This way the class does not need to now how to get the dependencies.
+This way the class does not need to know how to get the dependencies.
 (This is also called as define the configuration to function)

 ### Example without DI